anaclumos/tools-backup-with-rss/backups/Emergent Tool Use from Multi-Agent Interaction/README.md

 ---

 # Emergent Tool Use from Multi-Agent Interaction
+###### Summary
-###### We've observed agents discovering progressively more complex tool use while playing a simple game of hide-and-seek.
+We've observed agents discovering progressively more complex tool use while playing a simple game of hide-and-seek.
 <!--kg-card-begin: markdown--><div class="post-excerpt medium-copy mt-n0.5 mb-1 color-fg-80">
 We've observed agents discovering progressively more complex tool use while playing a simple game of hide-and-seek.
 Through training in our new simulated hide-and-seek environment, agents build a series of six distinct strategies and counterstrategies, some of which we did not know our environment supported.
 The self-supervised emergent complexity in this simple environment further suggests that multi-agent co-adaptation may one day produce extremely complex and intelligent behavior.
 </div>